 As with Fisher’s other Amish fiction, the characters’ deep and abiding faith is seamlessly woven into the fabric of their lives and the manner in which they conduct themselves, enriching the story for those readers who share similar beliefs while simultaneously making it fully enjoyable for those who have divergent viewpoints.
 Fisher tenderly explores issues including the ethics of organ transplantation, caring for a special needs child, forgiveness in the face of unspeakable tragedy, and healing after suffering crippling loss in a thoroughly entertaining, never preachy fashion, making The Keeper a lovely surprise.
 Book Two, The Haven, is set for an August 2012 release and focuses on Sadie.
 I definitely look forward to reading that next installment in the series.

-Disclosure of Material Connection: I received one copy of The Keeper free of charge from the author in conjunction with the Litfuse Publicity Group’s review and virtual book tour program.
+Disclosure of Material Connection: I received one copy of The Keeper free of charge from the author.
 I was not required to write a positive review in exchange for receipt of the book; rather, the opinions expressed in this review are my own.
 This disclosure complies with 16 Code of Federal Regulations, Part 255, “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”